 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-David (Harry) Ambrose, 66, of Watertown, NY, passed away on May 22, 2023, at his home where he was surrounded by his loving family and under the care of Hospice of Jefferson County.
+Everett W. Corliss, 87, of Dexter, NY, passed away peacefully at his home where he was being cared for by his family and his personal caretaker, Maddie, and with the assistance of Hospice of Jefferson County.

 He was born on October 8, 1935 in Newberry, VT, son of William A. and Jennie E. (Thurston) Corliss.
 He graduated from Newbury High School in Newbury, VT.
 During high school he was a milk tester for DHIA for four years and worked at Camp Farwell for three summers.

 He entered the US Army on September 18, 1956 in Manchester, NH.
 While serving in the military he was a Radio Specialist for the Signal Corp.
 He was honorably discharged as a SP4 on August 31, 1962 and he received an Army Good Conduct Medal.